Archibald Russell

 Sir Archibald Russell, CBE, FRS (30 May 1904 – 29 May 1995) was a British aerospace engineer who worked most of his career at the Bristol Aeroplane Company, before becoming managing director of the Filton Division when Bristol merged into British Aircraft Corporation in 1960.
 He also served as the vice-chairman of the BAC-Sud Aviation Concorde Committee that produced the Concorde, working alongside Morien Morgan.
 His designs include the Blenheim, Britannia, Type 188 and many others.
 He was known throughout his career as a perfectionist, as well as his criticism for those who did not measure up – criticisms that included ministers, civil servants, the Brabazon Committee and BOAC.

 Early life and career

 Archibald Russell was born in Cinderford, Gloucestershire.
 He was raised in the Forest of Dean and attended East Dean Grammar School where his father (known as "the mathemagician" owing to his facility in complex mental calculation) was headmaster.
-When he was fifteen the family moved to Bristol and his education continued at Fairfield Grammar School, and then the Engineering faculty of Bristol University where he gained a BSc in automotive engineering.
+When he was fifteen the family moved to Bristol and his education continued at Fairfield Grammar School, and then the Engineering faculty of the University of Bristol where he gained a BSc degree in automotive engineering.
 His first job was maintaining buses for the Bristol Tramways & Carriage Company, one of Sir George White's companies.